Emergent self-inhibition governs the landscape of stable states in complex ecosystems

 Beyond empirical validation, our findings open several directions for future work.
 Can we build on our framework to find ways to control ecosystems to be in states with low likelihoods, which might otherwise be healthy or functionally desirable?
 How can we predict the likelihood of being near a steady-state in chaotic ecological dynamics, which can occur due to nonreciprocal interactions \cite{ArnoulxDePirey2024_ManySpeciesEcologicalFluctuations,BlumenthalRocksMehta2024_PhaseTransitionChaos}?
 Does community evolution significantly deform the landscape of ecological stable states?
 Addressing these questions will be key to understanding how interspecies interactions collectively determine the state of a complex ecosystem.

 \emph{Acknowledgements.} We thank J.P.
 O'Dwyer, A. Altieri, J. Gore, and S.Y.
 Li for valuable discussions.
 A.G. acknowledges support from the DAE under project no. RTI4001, as well as a Ramanujan Fellowship.
-The work of W.T. was supported in part by a grant from the Schmidt Futures Foundation, and W.T. would like to thank the Santa Fe Institute for hospitality while some of this work was done.
+The work of W.T. was supported in part by a grant from the Schmidt Futures Foundation, and W.T. would like to thank the Santa Fe Institute and the University of Auckland for hospitality while some of this work was done.

 \onecolumngrid